Orange Flight Training is a Recreational Flight Training School (FTS) operating under the Recreational Aviation

 The FTS is situated at Orange Airport, in the Central Tablelands Region of New South Wales, and draws students predominately from the City of Orange, the towns and villages of Blayney, Canowindra, Molong, Millthorpe and surrounding rural areas.

-We operate a Jabiru 160 aircraft, and have two Orange based instructors available - both part time - as well as Sydney based Diego.
-We conduct training any day of the week, subject to suitable weather conditions and prior committments.
-We also have access to a Jabiru 230, which, with it's greater speed, is ideal for cross country training.
+We operate a Jabiru 160 aircraft, and also have access to a Jabiru 230, which, with its greater speed, is ideal for cross country training.

 The school building consists of a large hangar accommodating our aircraft, and attached training room, briefing room/lounge with kitchen facilities, and a toilet and washroom facility.

 Why Choose Orange?

 Orange Airport is a fairly busy Regional Airport, with a mixture of Regular Public Transport aircraft, Air Ambulance, Flying Doctor Service, training aircraft of both fixed wing and helicopter types, helicopter charter and a steady stream of other visiting aircraft.
 Regional Express conducts several flights daily between Orange and Sydney, and Corporate Air flies the Brisbane-Orange-Melbourne-Orange-Brisbane route each weekday.
 More recently, the Helicopter Rescue Base operated by TOLL has re-located from the township to the airport.
 This mix of traffic is essential to allow student pilots to gain confidence to interact with others, and to build the communication skills necessary to converse over the radio.

 It's not so busy, however, that it becomes threatening or scary to operate in.
 There's no control tower to direct operations, so students learn to arrange separation with other traffic using "alerted see and avoid" principles.
 Our two training areas abutt the airport, one to the south and the other to the north-west, so there's no delay in transport to a training area.